 Union Defence Minister Manohar Parrikar was the notable exception who could not attend his scheduled chaupal in Rae Bareli.
 Elsewhere, villagers came face-to-face with ministers who organised the village-level gatherings to mark the ‘Gram Uday Se Bharat Uday Abhiyan’.

 Ministers briefed the villagers about the pro-farmer and pro-poor schemes launched by the Centre and appealed to them to bring BJP to power in the next year’s elections.

-- BJP leaders to have tea with people while listening to Mann ki Baat
+- BJP wants leaders to visit villagers during PM’s Mann ki Baat

 - Eye on UP polls: BJP plans chaupals to screen PM Modi live